mpoiriert/nucleus/src/Nucleus/Dashboard/Bridge/Propel/README.md

  - listAll: with support for pagination and ordering
  - add: create a new model
  - edit: edit an existing model

+The *listAll* action supports pagination, ordering and filtering.
+If the *sortable* behavior is activated on the table, sorting will be activated.

 The controller is divided in two parts: a BaseController and a Controller.
 You can freely override the latter.